weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystemAnswers.md

 /** NO!!!
 NO, NO, NO!!! */
 submodule CFB_DES = submodule CFB { submodule P_DES_BlockCipher }
 ```

-Your solution should pass the following test vectors [3]:

 ```cryptol
 submodule CFB_DES_Test where